Japan court upholds sterilization to register gender change

 The ruling was also criticized by Japan's LGBT community.

-A transgender activist and writer, Tomato Hatakeno, tweeted that the decision shows that society's interests still come before an individual's right to freedom of one's body.
+A transgender activist and writer, Tomato Hatakeno, tweeted that the decision shows that society's interests still come before an individual's right to freedom regarding one's body.

 "The ruling suggests that reproductive health is not recognized as a basic human right," she said.